15DEPLOYING

 With that, you can run make build.
 Once the executable is created, you can type ./ttt in your command line and enjoy a spirited game of tic-tac-toe against the computer.

 For very simple programs, the above is good enough.
-However, if your project has an .asd file, then you have the option of making an executable from a whole system.
+However, if your project has an .asd file, like the almighty-accounting system from the previous chapter, then you have the option of making an executable from a whole system.

 The simple version of this process looks like this: